|

 Antenna selection and alignment is critical to

 establishing a reliable RF link.
-Also MeshDynamics 5GHz
+Also Meshdynamics 5GHz

 radios need antennas that support a range from 5.25GHz to

 5.85GHz.
-Superpass

 antennas are recommended.